 Northern Lights Near Coldfoot

-Once a gold mining settlement but now little more than a truck stop at 67° N latitude on the famed Dalton Highway from Fairbanks to Prudhoe Bay, Coldfoot is a prime Northern Lights observing location in the Alaskan Arctic.
-That's largely because it's home to the rustic Coldfoot Camp in the Brooks Mountain Range on the edge of the Gates of the Arctic National Park, the northernmost national park in the U.S. Many aurora adventure tours take guests here, and to Wiseman just 11 miles north, for the high chances of a Northern Lights show.
+Once a gold mining settlement but now little more than a truck stop at 67° N latitude on the famed Dalton Highway from Fairbanks to Prudhoe Bay, Coldfoot is a prime northern lights observation location in the Alaskan Arctic.
+That's largely because it's home to the rustic Coldfoot Camp in the Brooks Mountain Range on the edge of the Gates of the Arctic National Park, the northernmost national park in the U.S. Many aurora adventure tours take guests here and to Wiseman just 11 miles north for the high chances of a northern lights show.
 Another option nearby is the fly-in luxury Iniakuk Wilderness Lodge.
 Coldfoot is 250 miles north of Fairbanks, and 60 miles above the Arctic Circle.

 Northern Lights Near Barrow

 This small town, also called Utqiagvik, is on the extreme northern edge of Alaska at 71° N latitude and is home to the Top Of The World Hotel, which organizes tours and outdoor adventures connected to the native Iñupiat Eskimo culture (think: dog sledding).
 You can also visit the Inupiat Heritage Center to learn about bowhead whale hunting and local culture.
 Alaska Airlines flies to the town's Wiley Post-Will Rogers Memorial Airport from Anchorage, and packages are available from Tundra Tours and the Northern Alaska Tour Company.